Last Updated on September 9, 2022 by Lori Geurin

 As I reflect on this past year, my heart is full of gratitude for God’s grace and provision and for a wonderful family and friends.
 I’m incredibly thankful for all of my awesome readers – You guys are the best!
-The blog is growing so much and I’m truly excited for what the future holds.
+The blog is growing so much and I’m truly excited about what the future holds.
 I’m thankful to be able to share my story and make connections with so many awesome people who want to live a healthy life too.

 Each of us has a unique life story.
 Many of us have had difficulties in the past.
 Whether it’s living through a chronic illness, losing a loved one, a divorce, money problems or any problems people face, your story is important.

 I’ve struggled for years with sharing the hard parts of my life, but it’s getting easier.
 For so long I believed people would only accept me if I had happy, positive things to say.
 But I’ve learned this simple is not true.

 Of course, being completely honest with yourself is hard.

 We want to look like we have it all together, but the realities of life are more complex.
 And I now realize that acting like everything is great (even for the sake of others) isn’t being true to myself or anyone else.

 And though I don’t feel like I’ve pretended, I recognize that sometimes I put blinders up to avoid dealing with tough situations.
 One of the most challenging things for me is being honest with myself.
 And you cannot deal with what you don’t acknowledge.

 Sometimes we need to get down to the nitty-gritty.
 You know?
 And when we do, some pretty amazing things can happen!

 Have you heard?
 People want to see the real you.
 This doesn’t mean we’re complaining all the time or over sharing private information.
 I’m not talking about betraying a confidence or gossiping about other people here.
 I would never recommend that.

 I mean being yourself, your real self…imperfections and all.
 Who do you see when you look in the mirror?